uranian throne

 It's easier than expected, this business of deciding what to resist and what to accept.

-I only have to stand back and look.
+I only have to stand back and look - and ask myself, have I, de facto, accepted?

 Answer: apparently so.

-I did tell them (the Sunnoad and his omzyrs and all the "top brass") not to put me in command of this expedition.
-I put it to them as strongly as I could, and yet here I am, living like a lord in the special zarromzyr ("grand admiral"?) cabin in the flag-skyship Ruuzna Ptorrai, headed for a confrontation with Yr.
+I did try, at first, to tell them (the Sunnoad and his omzyrs and all the top brass) not to put me in command of this expedition.
+I put it to them as strongly as I could.
+Yet here I am, living like a lord in the zarromzyr ("grand admiral"?) cabin in the flag-skyship Ruuzna Ptorrai, headed for a confrontation with Yr.

-So much has happened during the past four days, I’d have felt crass trying to interrupt with my objections, and so I have stood meekly by while Brem Tormalla collected a force of four great skyships - two from Skyyon and one each from Ao and Vyanth - summoning together to form an aerial flotilla above the Aelv-Ej boundary this morning, with myself supposedly in charge.
+So much has happened during the past four days, I’d have felt crass trying to interrupt it all with my objections.
+It was infinitely easier just to stand meekly by while Brem Tormalla collected a force of four great skyships - two from Skyyon and one each from Ao and Vyanth - summoning them together to form an aerial flotilla above the Aelv-Ej boundary this morning, with myself supposedly in charge.
+And so here we are.

-Fortunately, the set-up makes only modest demands on my belief, and I've studied enough Earth-history for helpful analogies to come to the aid of my peace of mind.
+Fortunately, the set-up makes only modest demands on my belief.
+I've studied enough Earth-history for helpful analogies to come to my aid, to sustain my peace of mind.
+As the German, Max Hoffman, sardonically told a group of touring officers, ‘See – this is where Hindenburg slept before the battle, this is where he slept after the battle, and this is where he slept during the battle...’ and similarly if all goes well my name will impress those who later visit the field of glory, whatever I do or don't do.
 The legendary "commander" need only preside.
-As the German, Max Hoffman, sardonically told a group of touring officers, ‘See – this is where Hindenburg slept before the battle, this is where he slept after the battle, and this is where he slept during the battle...’ and similarly if all goes well my name will impress those who later visit the field of glory, whatever I do or don't do.

-At least I am not such a fool as to be unaware of my role as figurehead, for I know who the real commander is.
+At least I am not such a fool as to be unaware of my role as figurehead!
+I know perfectly well who the real commander is.

-A sort of diffidence restrains me from writing his name here, even though his identity is obvious enough and, besides, I don’t expect anyone to read this Journal of mine.
-Somehow it would be in poor taste to ‘jump the gun’, for he is more than just the effective commander of our flotilla of skyships; he is the Sunnoad’s inevitable successor.
+A sort of diffidence restrains me from writing his name here.
+His identity is obvious enough and, besides, I don’t expect anyone to read this Journal of mine - but somehow it would be in poor taste to ‘jump the gun’ explicitly.
+For he is more than just the effective commander of this flotilla of skyships.
+He is the Sunnoad’s inevitable successor.

-I have heard from more than one source, and indeed I have lately noticed for myself, that Brem Tormalla is ailing.
-It’s no wonder he isn’t leading this task force: he has enough other problems to juggle.
-All over Syoom, unrest has erupted, as Dempelath “stirs the ants’ nest” from afar.
+Brem Tormalla is ailing.
+I have heard this from more than one source, and indeed I have lately noticed it for myself.
+It’s no wonder he isn’t leading this task force: he has enough other problems to juggle: all over Syoom, unrest has erupted, as Dempelath “stirs the ants’ nest” from afar, though as yet we don't focus too sharply on what is going on.

 The least I can do is to try to be helpful any way I can.
-Must play the game.
-Must try to be what they call 'renl'.
+Must play the game as it is played on this world - keep a grasp on Uranian principles of government - endeavour to be what they call 'renl'.

 Better shut the notebook.
 Put it in the drawer.